w3c/aria/documentation/wpt.md

 - Review /wai-aria/scripts/aria-utils.js, as this contains a few convenience methods many of the other tests use.
 - WPT doesn't require an Issue for every PR, but you're welcome (encouraged) to file WPT Issues in the relevant spec repository.
 (E.g., /w3c/aria/issues/new for a new ARIA WPT test, rather than /web-platform-tests/wpt/issues/new).
 - Some issues are being tracked elsewhere, for example, the [Interop 2023 Accessibilty Investigation](https://github.com/web-platform-tests/interop-2023-accessibility-testing/issues)
-- Some more in the [ARIA "Tests" documentation](./tests.md)
+- Additional info in the [ARIA "Tests" documentation](./tests.md)

 ### Viewing the Continuous Integration Results for a Pull Request in WPT

-When you write a new test in WPT, or update an existing one.
-Wait for the PR Checks to complete in your Draft PR.
+When you write a new test in WPT, or update an existing one, wait for the PR Checks to complete in your Draft PR.
 There should be three results listings for the WebKit ("safari"), Gecko ("firefox"), and Chromium ("chrome").
 These can appear in any order, but they are usually near the bottom of the Checks list.

 - wpt.fyi - safari[experimental]
 - wpt.fyi - firefox[experimental]